-How to Start Running
+How to Start Running Outdoors

-You’ve probably noticed a bunch more runners outside.
-And even if it’s been decades since you last logged a kilometre, you can still join their ranks (from a safe distance!).
+Even if it’s been decades since you last logged a kilometre, it’s never too late to start running again.
 Here’s how.

 The only gear you truly need

-High-tech sports bras and sweat-wicking tights are swell, but to start running right now, all you truly need are shoes and a six-foot buffer from everyone else.
-If you still have the running shoes you bought approximately 800 years ago, terrific: wear those.
+High-tech sports bras and sweat-wicking tights are swell, but to start running right now, all you truly need are a good pair of shoes If you still have the running shoes you bought approximately 800 years ago, terrific: wear those.
 If not, there’s a handy at-home test to determine what sort of pair you need.

 Most feet have the tendency to roll inward slightly through each step, an action known as pronation.
 But some feet overpronate, which means they roll in far enough to push off with the big toe, while others underpronate, rolling out to push off with the pinky toe.
 Matthew Normington, Running Room’s director of purchasing and logistics, has a DIY make-do: “Put one foot into a basin of water, step on a piece of paper, and trace the outline of that foot,” he says.
 “Then repeat with the other.”

-Note: This piece was originally published in 2020 and updated in 2023.